stevepolitodesign/rails-authentication-from-scratch/README.md

 > - The `has_secure_token :confirmation_token` method is added to give us an [API](https://api.rubyonrails.org/classes/ActiveRecord/SecureToken/ClassMethods.html#method-i-has_secure_token) to work with the `confirmation_token` column.
 > - The `confirm!` method will be called when a user confirms their email address.
 We still need to build this feature.
 > - The `confirmed?` and `unconfirmed?` methods allow us to tell whether a user has confirmed their email address or not.
-> - The `confirmation_token_has_not_expired?` method tells us if the confirmation token is expired or not.
+> - The `confirmation_token_is_valid?` method tells us if the confirmation token is expired or not.
 This can be controlled by changing the value of the `CONFIRMATION_TOKEN_EXPIRATION_IN_SECONDS` constant.
 This will be useful when we build the confirmation mailer.

 ## Step 3: Create Sign Up Pages